SubZer0GLX/WhatsAppBot/README.md

 # WhatsAppBot

 This was a bot I made in 1 day during the boring covid-19 quarantine as part of a joke in one of my WhatsApp groups.
-We were all complaining about Rafael not having a profile picture, so I made this to remind him to put one every hour, for 8 hours.
+Me and my friends were all complaining about Rafael not having a profile picture, so I made this to remind him to put one every hour, for 8 hours.
 If he didn't put one something happened :P.

 ## Getting Started